 And I was startled to see that the Magliozzis sometimes worked from material written by others.
 That seemed to happen during the bridging sequences, and I don’t think it’s scandalous, since much of their funniest moments did appear to be ad-libbed–or at least not read off a script.
 But I see that I didn’t mention it in my story.

 The best part of the assignment was that it finally taught me to tell the difference between the brothers, who I’d never bothered to think about as separate individuals before.
 Tom, the older brother, was a wacko who pretty much seemed to say whatever came into his head.
 Ray was far more low key, and prevented the proceedings from careening completely off course.
-From then on, I never had the least bit of difference keeping track of who was who.
+From then on, I never had the least bit of trouble keeping track of who was who.

 When I’d finished my interview and was ready to leave, the producer handed me a cassette of me chatting with Tom and Ray.
 It sounded like an episode of Car Talk which I had mysteriously wandered into.
 I still have it somewhere–but I don’t think I have a tape player anymore.